AlyonaUdod/Test-M.C/README.md

   Working status you can see in console.

-5. If everything is ok - you will get 'origin_data' folder and 'result.json' near index.js.
+5. If everything is ok - you will get 'original_data' folder and 'result.json' near index.js.
   Result JSON Object structure: